 • For contracts or purchases of supplies and services below €500, the price must be confirmed with the supplier prior to issuing a purchase order.
-This may be
+This may be achieved by copying and saving the details from the supplier's website and/or using the latest catalogue price list from an Institute or OGP nominated supplier.

-- achieved by copying and saving the details from the supplier's website and/or using the latest catalogue price list from an Institute or OGP nominated supplier. - For contracts or purchases of supplies and services between €500 and €1,500, at least one written (emailed) quotation must be obtained prior to issuing a purchase order.
+- For contracts or purchases of supplies and services between €500 and €1,500, at least one written (emailed) quotation must be obtained prior to issuing a purchase order.
 Depending on the nature of the requirement, it may be appropriate to seek more quotations.
 All quotations received must be retained on the purchase file. - For contracts and purchases between €1,500 and €5,000, three written (emailed) quotations must be sought from known suppliers or service providers except in the case of booking hotels for accommodation or conference purposes which only requires one written quotation.
 These requests for quotations, quotations received or e-mails declining the request must be retained on the purchase file.

-Purchases between €5,000 and €25,000
+Purchases between €5,000 and €50,000

 - For contracts and purchases between €5,000 and €20,000, a written specification must be prepared and a minimum of three and a maximum of five written quotations must be obtained from known suppliers or service providers.
-These quotations must be retained on the purchase file. - For contracts and purchases between €20,000 and €25,000, a written specification must be prepared and five written quotations obtained from known suppliers or service providers.
+These quotations must be retained on the purchase file. - For contracts and purchases between €20,000 and €50,000, a written specification must be prepared and five written quotations obtained from known suppliers or service providers.
 Both the specification and quotations must be retained on the purchase file.
-Consideration should be given, for purchases expected in this category, to running a procurement process as for the purchases of goods and services in excess of €25,000.
+Consideration should be given, for purchases expected in this category, to running a procurement process as for the purchases of goods and services in excess of €50,000. - For contracts and purchases between €20,000 and €50,000, Purchasing Managers should continue to use the e-tenders process using the RfQ facility.
+Purchasing Managers should document in the Purchasing File the basis for not using the e-tenders facility in circumstances where this is not done and must report this decision in the quarterly contract reporting template.

-Purchases in excess of €25,000
+Purchases in excess of €50,000

-All goods and services in excess of €25,000 must go to formal tender (see Appendix 4, 'Tendering for Services and Supplies') via national advertisement on the Government eTenders website.
+All goods and services in excess of €50,000 must go to formal tender (see Appendix 4, 'Tendering for Services and Supplies') via national advertisement on the Government eTenders website.
 All such procurement must be notified to the OGP in advance of posting any tenders to eTenders using a Procurement Sourcing Request (PSR), a template for this is available on the OGP website.
 The Secretary/Financial Controller must be consulted and involved in all stages of the process.

 Access to both the OGP and eTenders website requires IADT Staff Members to register with these sites and register their account against IADT.
 Where requested by either the OGP or eTenders, the Staff Member's account application will be approved by either The Secretary/Financial Controller or the Finance Manager.
-In establishing Procurement teams on eTenders, the Secretary/Financial Controller will approve the Team Members (The Estates and Facilities Manager, The Finance Manager and the ICT Manager are authorised to designate Team Members for procurement processes within their area of responsibility).
+In establishing Procurement teams on eTenders, the Secretary/Financial Controller will approve the Team Members (The Capital Developments Manager, the Estates and Campus Services Manager, The Finance Manager and the ICT Manager are authorised to designate Team Members for procurement processes within their area of responsibility).
 In approving Team Members, the Secretary/Financial Controller will identify those Team Members with the authority to manage and control the tender mailbox and other interactions with prospective tenderers.